 Maybe people died of other causes before these complications became very prominent.
 Now that diabetes type two is becoming a disease of younger and younger people.
 The complications are coming through so much more early as well.

-And in 2012, 2014 Gary was really starting to see a tsunami of complications of type two diabetes.
+In 2012, and 2014 Gary started to see a tsunami of complications of type 2 diabetes.
 By 2018.
 He was seeing someone every single week in his clinic, if not two, and having to amputate parts, toes, feet, and even lower legs.

 And he was just horrified.
 He didn’t go into medicine to work on that stuff.
 He was passionate about orthopedics to heal people and put people back together after car accidents and all those other areas of orthopedics that are very rewarding into have to deal with people say people in their 40s and 50s who are getting these terrible complications, rotting alterations on their feet.

-So, Gary went maybe looking at treating people using recommending people reduce sugar if he able to he he was one of the first in Australia to recommend reducing smoking and actually said for people who are having elective surgery for different areas of orthopedics, he recommended that people stop smoking for six weeks.
+So, Gary went maybe looking at treating people using recommending people reduce sugar if he can he he was one of the first in Australia to recommend reducing smoking and said for people who are having elective surgery for different areas of orthopedics, he recommended that people stop smoking for six weeks.

 Because he could see the improvement in the outcomes and much less complication from doing that.
-So when he worked out about sugar he thought well surely I can advocate something like that just as simply he wasn’t taking dieticians role.
+So when he worked out about sugar he thought Well surely I can advocate something like that just as simply he wasn’t taking a dietician role.